accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 - WCAG 2.1: [2.4.6 Headings and labels (AA)](https://www.w3.org/TR/WCAG21/#headings-and-labels), [2.5.3 Label in name (A)](https://www.w3.org/TR/WCAG21/#label-in-name), [3.3.2 Labels or instructions (A)](https://www.w3.org/TR/WCAG21/#labels-or-instructions).
 - EN 301 549 V3.2.1 (2021-03): *11.2.4.6 Headings and Labels*, *11.2.5.3.1 Label in Name*, *11.3.3.2 Labels or Instructions (A)*, *11.5.2.5 Object information*.

-#### [Criterion 9.4](#crit-9-4) [A] Are each field label and its associated field [located next to each other](glossaire.md#located-next-to-each-other-label-and-field-located-next-to-each-other)? {id="crit-9-4"}
+#### [Criterion 9.4](#crit-9-4) [A] Are each field label and its associated field [located next to each other](glossaire.md#label-and-field-located-next-to-each-other)? {id="crit-9-4"}

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Identify all the form fields on the screen.
-1. For each form field, check that the visible label is attached to the field to which it is linked.
+1. For each form field, check that the visible label is adjacent to the field to which it is linked.
-1. If it is, the criterion is validated.
+1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}